Dario-Maglio/CMPDA/cmpda/README.rst

 Personal contents
 =================

-A folder with the scripts that can be executed from bash installing the package, a Fortran library, a simple Fortran script and other stuff.
+A folder with the scripts that can be executed from bash installing the package.